My series DNA Shadows displays 100 images on natural Stonehenge paper using charcoal and resin, mixed and with polyurethane spray coating.

 In 1962, Watson, Crick, and Wilkins received the Nobel Prize of Medicine and Physiology, for their “discoveries concerning the molecular structure of nucleic acids and its significance for information transfer in living material”.
 Franklin, who left King’s College due to the terrible environment, died of cancer 4 years before.
 In his acceptance speech, Watson refers that “Some [people] thought Maurice was very strange, and others, including myself, thought that Francis was at times difficult.
 Fortunately we were working among wise and tolerant people who understood the spirit of scientific discovery and the conditions necessary for its generation.”
 Source The Guradin

 Leslie Pray (2008).
 Discovery of DNA structure and function: Watson and Crick Nature Education, 1 (1)

 The Guardian – Sexism in science: did Watson and Crick really steal Rosalind Franklin’s data?

 Image Credit: 40innovadoresbbva.com

-The Violinist’s Thumb by Sam Kean; Little Brown & Company, July 201 A very easy read for all those who don’t need an in depth scientific analysis in DNA, but who are interesyed in the science enough to explore Sam Keane’s concise scientific presentation of DNA, written with a lighter literary touch, yet errudite on the subject.
+The Violinist’s Thumb by Sam Kean; Little Brown & Company, July 201 A very easy read for all those who don’t need an in depth scientific analysis in DNA, but who are interested in the science enough to explore Sam Keane’s concise scientific presentation of DNA, written with a lighter literary touch, yet erudite on the subject.
 It’s a well documented book on DNA science, with the added value of exposing the roles played by the key figurers in uncovering DNA’s secret, and how this has changed our world for ever.
 Well worth reading!
 (Salazar)